What Causes Cold Sores to Flare Up?

 When you feel a cold sore flare up coming on it is important to take antiviral medication as quickly as possible to subside the discomfort and Once you’ve had your first few flare ups, you can start to understand which triggers might affect you.
 The best way to stop a flare up is to avoid this trigger or find ways to deal with it.
 Say your cold sores are heavily affected by the sun, then you could use strong sunscreen and avoid spending long periods in the sun.

 Another way to stop cold sores from coming back or to decrease their intensity is to take daily oral antiviral medication.
-This treatment is most beneficial to those who experience frequent and severe outbreaks, but it can also help reduce the risk of transmission to a partner.
+This treatment is most beneficial to those who experience frequent outbreaks, but it can also help reduce the risk of transmission to a partner.

 In general, to reduce your risk of getting a cold sore, we recommend that you avoid kissing and skin contact with people while they have these blisters present.